 “For anyone with child-bearing potential, especially those with health concerns, being realistic about their current and future timelines will help with reproductive planning.
-For clinicians providing medical care, assessing every patient with a reproductive lens will help connect them with an obstetrician-gynecologist, or for those at higher risk, with maternal-fetal medicine, in a more timely manner,” Dr. Han says, “which can potentially affect how their entire future pregnancy will evolve.”
+For clinicians providing medical care, assessing every patient with a reproductive lens will help connect them with an obstetrician-gynecologist, or for those at higher risk, with maternal-fetal medicine, in a more timely manner, which can potentially affect how their entire future pregnancy will evolve,” Dr. Han says.

-Getting pregnant and maintaining pregnancy are potentially complicated processes, she adds, that involve anatomical, hormonal and metabolic changes.
+Getting pregnant and maintaining pregnancy are potentially complicated processes that involve anatomical, hormonal and metabolic changes, she adds.
 “These are things that the lay individual doesn't learn about in school, talk about in the community, and are sometimes even stigmatized — including things like miscarriage and adverse pregnancy outcomes,” Dr. Han says.
 “So being open and communicating with your obstetrician and finding resources early on can help allay anxiety.”
-Learn more about UCLA Health Obstetrics

 Gynecologic health: Menstruation, menopause and beyond

 A yearly well-woman exam is an important component of overall health care, regardless of a woman’s age or fertility status.
 From the reproductive years through menopause and beyond, this annual gynecological visit is “an opportunity to make sure any symptoms a woman is experiencing — and findings on the breast and pelvic exam — are normal, says Andrea J. Rapkin, MD.
 "If they’re not normal, concerns can be addressed at that time or during a future visit.”